 Breast surgical oncologists say it’s not unusual for a healthy woman to get breast cancer.
 That’s why annual mammograms performed by radiologists who specialize in breast disease are so important.

 In Cynthia’s case, the cancer team went a step further.
 They ordered an MRI to analyze her tumor in greater detail.
 Radiation oncologist James Coster, MD, explained the need for additional imaging studies.

 “MRIs are not routinely obtained for breast cancer.
 With invasive lobular carcinoma, they’re essential.
 The MRI revealed Cynthia’s primary tumor was 3 times larger than initially suggested on the mammogram and ultrasound,” says Dr. Coster.

 The MRI also showed she had separate tumors near the main tumor.
-Dr. Amin, Dr. Coster and breast medical oncologist Anne O’Dea, MD, recommended lumpectomy surgery followed by radiation therapy.
+Her breast surgical oncologist, Dr. Coster and breast medical oncologist Anne O’Dea, MD, recommended lumpectomy surgery followed by radiation therapy.

 “There are nuanced issues to consider in patients such as this.
 Sometimes a lumpectomy is the right choice.
 Sometimes, a mastectomy.
 Dedicated, fellowship-trained breast surgeons are more likely to optimize the balance between successful tumor removal and excellent cosmetic result,” says Dr. Coster.

 During surgery, her breast surgical oncologist successfully removed the tumor as planned.
 But she also found cancer cells in the surrounding lymph nodes.
 That meant Cynthia would require chemotherapy to prevent the cancer from spreading further.

 “When I got the call telling me I needed chemo, I was on my way to buy a sports bra.
 I went ahead and got the bra.
 I was not going to let this get me down,” she says.